-There is no upfront cost, unless you choose to set up some sort of mounting hardware to attach the device to the dash.
+There is no upfront cost.
+Unless you choose to set up some sort of mounting hardware to attach the device to your dashboard.
 You’ll need an Apple or Android mobile device with a data plan as well.

 ELD Driver Card and Malfunction Guide

 If you’re a newbie, you need to have access to a copy of this card to get through any hassles effortlessly.
 It gives you clear, step by step guides about how to use the DashLink.
 Also, it offers instructions on how to carry out a roadside inspection using DashLink.
 Also, it has the pointers you’ll need during some common malfunctions as well.